Expert-reviewed information summary about the treatment of childhood Hodgkin lymphoma.

 A review of the revised International Workshop Criteria comparing Hodgkin lymphoma response evaluation by CT imaging alone or CT together with PET imaging demonstrated that the combination of CT and PET imaging was more accurate than CT imaging alone.
 While the International Harmonization for assessment of FDG-PET response has been attempted in adults, it has yet to be evaluated in pediatric populations.

 A Children's Oncology Group study evaluated surveillance CT and detection of relapse in intermediate-stage and advanced-stage Hodgkin lymphoma.
 The majority of relapses occurred within the first year after therapy or were detected based on symptoms, laboratory, or physical findings.
 The method of detection of late relapse, whether by imaging or clinical change, did not affect overall survival.
 Routine use of CT at the intervals used in this study did not improve outcome.
-The concept of reduced frequency of imaging was supported by a review of imaging studies on 99 patients from a single institution.
+The concept of reduced frequency of imaging has been supported by other investigations.

 Caution should be used in making the diagnosis of relapsed or refractory disease based solely on anatomic and functional imaging because false-positive results are not uncommon.
 Consequently, pathologic confirmation of refractory/recurrent disease is recommended before modification of therapeutic plans.